adjoeio/ecs-deploy/README.md

 This script uses the Task Definition and Service entities in Amazon's ECS to instigate an automatic blue/green deployment.

-## NOTE: Maintenance Only

-`ecs-deploy` is now in maintenance mode.
-In other words, we are considering it "feature complete" and will generally only consider PRs if they are bugfixes or are to add support for new AWS CLI features.

 ## Usage

     One of the following is required: